 Indicator Assumption Source All-cause mortality The model assumes an AIDS-deaths multiplier of 1.47 .
-In other words, every 1 additional AIDS-related death increases all-cause mortality by 1.47.
+In other words, every 1 additional AIDS-related death adds 1.47 all-cause deaths.
 Interviews with experts suggest that tuberculosis (TB) is the largest cause of death among people living with HIV.
 Research finds that TB accounts for 32% of deaths among people with HIV.
 It is assumed that this accounts for all non-AIDS related deaths for people with HIV.
-The estimated multiplier is in line with studies focused on western Africa which find that for 63% of people hospitalised with HIV, the underlying cause of death was AIDS, while all other deaths were caused by other factors.
+The estimated multiplier is in line with studies focused on western Africa which find that for 63% of people hospitalised with HIV, the underlying cause of death was AIDS, while all other deaths were attributed to other factors.